 - Organization name

 - IP Ranges - Enter multiple IP ranges by clicking the plus (+) button.

 - SNMP Community Strings - The SNMP Community Strings field is defaulted to "Public".
 SNMP v1 and v2c credentials are supported.
-You can enter additional SNMP credentials (one per line).
+You can enter multiple SNMP strings by pressing enter after each one.
 We recommend activating SNMP on your network devices so that the Network Glue Collector can collect maximum information about your network.